British Car Brands (manufacturer car companies, logos)

 Land Rover Logo

-The brand originated in 1948 as a Jaguar Land Rover division and now belongs to the Indian concern Tata Motors.
-It manufactures SUVs, special vehicles, and four-wheel-drive vehicles.
-In 1951, the manufacturer was awarded the Royal Warrant by King George VI, and in 2001 – the Queen’s Award for Enterprise.
+The brand originated in 1948 as a division of Jaguar Land Rover and is owned by India’s Tata Motors.
+It produces SUVs, specialty cars, and four-wheel drive vehicles.
+King George VI awarded the manufacturer a Royal Warrant in 1951 and 2001.
+Queen’s Award for Enterprise.

 Jaguar